hakanngul/playwright-server-agent/README.md

-  "description": "Navigate to Google and search for a term", "browserPreference": "chromium", // "chromium", "firefox", or "edge" "headless": true,               // true for headless mode, false for visible browser "takeScreenshots": true,
+  "description": "Navigate to Google and search for a term", "browserPreference": "chromium", // "chromium", "firefox", or "edge" "headless": true,               // true for headless mode, false for visible browser "useBrowserPool": true,         // true to use browser pool, false for dedicated browser "takeScreenshots": true,
   "steps": [
     {